jk367/personal_website/content/photos/father_and_son.md

 draft: false
 ---

-father and son.
-My georgian family.
-The father spends all year in Brooklyn driving uber to send the kids to private school, gets to see them only for one month in august.
+Father and son.
+My Georgian family.
+The father spends all year in Brooklyn driving Uber to send the kids to private school, gets to see them only for one month in august.